ricardol1/S3-Bucket-with-Terraform/README.md

-# S3 Bucket with terraform
+# S3 Bucket with Terraform
 Creation of a simple infrastructure on AWS using Terraform